Louis Althusser: Major works, For Marx and Reading Capital: 1960–1968

 For Marx (a collection of works published between 1961 and 1965) and Reading Capital (in collaboration with some of his students), both published in 1965, brought international fame to Althusser.
 Despite being criticized widely, these books made Althusser a sensation in French intellectual circles and one of the leading theoreticians of the PCF.
-He supported a structuralist view of Marx's work, influenced by Cavaillès and Canguilhem, affirming that Marx laid the "cornerstones" of a new science, incomparable to all non-Marxist thought, of which, from 1960 to 1966, he espoused the fundamental principles.
-Critiques were done to Stalin's cult of personality and Althusser defended what he called "theoretical anti-humanism", as an alternative to Stalinism and the Marxist humanism—both popular at the time.
+He supported a structuralist view of Marx's work, influenced by Cavaillès and Canguilhem, affirming that Marx laid the "cornerstones" of a new science, incomparable to all non-Marxist thought; and this new science's fundamental principles he himself espoused from 1960 to 1966.
+Critiques were carried out of Stalin's cult of personality and Althusser defended what he called "theoretical anti-humanism", as an alternative to Stalinism and the Marxist humanism—both popular at the time.
 At mid-decade, his popularity grew to the point that it was virtually impossible to have an intellectual debate about political or ideological theoretical questions without mentioning his name.
-Althusser's ideas were influential enough to arouse the creation of a young militants group to dispute the power within the PCF.
+Althusser's ideas were influential enough to arouse the creation of a young militant group to dispute the power within the PCF.
 Nevertheless, the official position of the party was still Stalinist Marxism, which was criticized both from Maoist and humanist groups.
 Althusser was initially careful not to identify with Maoism but progressively agreed with its critique of Stalinism.
 At the end of 1966, Althusser even published an unsigned article titled "On the Cultural Revolution", in which he considered the beginning of the Chinese Cultural Revolution as "a historical fact without precedent" and of "enormous theoretical interest".
-Althusser mainly praised the non-bureaucratic, non-party, mass organizations in which, in his opinion, the "Marxist principles regarding the nature of the ideological' were fully applied.
+Althusser mainly praised the non-bureaucratic, non-party, mass organizations in which, in his opinion, the "Marxist principles regarding the nature of the ideological" were fully applied.

 Key events in the theoretical struggle took place in 1966.
-In January, there was a conference of communist philosophers in Choisy-le-Roi; Althusser was absent but Roger Garaudy, the official philosopher of the party, read an indictment that opposed the "theoretical anti-humanism".
-The controversy was the pinnacle of a long conflict between the supporters of Althusser and Garaudy.
-In March, in Argenteuil, the theses of Garaudy and Althusser were formally confronted by the PCF Central Committee, chaired by Louis Aragon.
-The Party decided to keep Garaudy's position as the official one, and even Lucien Sève—who was a student of Althusser at the beginning of his teaching at the ENS—supported it, becoming the closest philosopher to the PCF leadership.
+In January, there was a conference of communist philosophers in Choisy-le-Roi; Althusser was absent, but Roger Garaudy, the official philosopher of the party, read an indictment that opposed the "theoretical anti-humanism".
+The controversy was the pinnacle of a long conflict between the supporters of Althusser on the one hand, and those of Garaudy on the other.
+During March, in Argenteuil, the theses of Garaudy and Althusser were formally examined by the PCF Central Committee, chaired by Louis Aragon.
+The Party decided to keep Garaudy's position as the official one, and even Lucien Sève—who was a student of Althusser at the beginning of his teaching at the ENS—supported the party's decision, becoming in consequence the philosopher who remained closest to the PCF leadership.
 General secretary of the party, Waldeck Rochet said that "Communism without humanism would not be Communism".
-Even if he was not publicly censured nor expelled from the PCF, as were 600 Maoist students, the support of Garaudy resulted in a further reduction of Althusser's influence in the party.
+Whilst Althusser was not publicly censured (nor was he expelled from the PCF, as were 600 Maoist students), the party's continued support of Garaudy resulted in a further reduction of Althusser's influence in the party.